mwhatters/Shit-Chat-City/README.md

 ### Shit Chat City

 This app was built on the premise that people will say some seriously weird shit if introduced to a foreign app that maintains complete anonymity.
-This premise has already been proven true, but I wanted to see it for myself.
+This premise has already been proven true with the likes of 4chan, reddit, etc..., but I wanted to breed a similar environemnt and see it happen before my very eyes.

 It's also an experiment with using a once-foreign application architecture to build a realtime app.